lemonbob/OpenClassrooms/Project3/README.md

 # Project 3 - Film Festival Website

+(In addition the the stated assignment, a custom carousel was designed and coded to emulate a 3d film reel.)

 **Assignment**

 In this project, you'll be using your HTML and CSS knowledge to build your first static site from scratch!
 You'll be creating a website for a person in your community who wants to launch an endeavor but isn't a coder themselves.